Hydraulic or Pneumatic Baler?

 What type Baler is best for cardboard waste?

 It is generally the case that for cardboard compaction, a hydraulic cardboard baler is the better option.
-A pneumatic baling machine cannot achieve the pressure that comes with a hydraulic power pack.
-However, you may not need to achieve very dense and heavy bales for your recycler, you may simply want to make movement of material a little easier.
+A pneumatic machine simply can't achieve the pressure that comes from a hydraulic power pack.
+However, if you simply want to make recycling a little easier and cost effective a pneumatic baling option will do the job.
+The bales made are likely to be a little less dense, but the advantage is they weigh less.

 What type Baler is best for baling plastics?